brendanhay/amazonka/amazonka-ses/README.md

 `amazonka-ses` is released under the [Mozilla Public License Version 2.0](http://www.mozilla.org/MPL/).

 Parts of the code are derived from AWS service descriptions, licensed under Apache 2.0.
+Source files subject to this contain an additional licensing clause in their header.